 If A says to B, “I am going to kill C,” and B responds, “Do as you wish and take the consequences,” and A kills C, B cannot be claimed to have induced A to stab C. As a result, B is not liable for abetment.

 The important thing to note is that this does not come under section 323 IPC of voluntarily causing hurt to someone.

 What exactly is Abetment by Instigation under Section 306 of the IPC?

 The term “instigate” is to goad or urge onward or to provoke, incite, urge, or promote undertaking an illegal act.
 When a person deliberately advises or encourages another to perform illicit conduct using any means or language, direct or indirect, whether it takes the form of express solicitation or hints, or insinuation, he is called to incite as per section 306 IPC.

 What exactly is Abetment by Conspiracy under Section 306 of the IPC?

-The second leg of the definition of abetment is the participation in a plot to commit an offense with one or more other people.
-In terms of an agreement to commit a crime, the difference between abetment by conspiracy and criminal conspiracy is that for abetment by conspiracy, the mere agreement is insufficient.
-An act or criminal omission must occur in furtherance of the conspiracy and in order for the thing conspired to be done as per section 306 IPC.
+The second leg of the definition of abetment is participating in a plot to commit an offence with one or more other people.
+In terms of an agreement to commit a crime, the difference between abetment by conspiracy and criminal conspiracy is that the mere agreement is insufficient for abetment by conspiracy.
+An act or criminal omission must occur in furtherance of the conspiracy and for the thing conspired to be done as per section 306 IPC.

 What are some examples of abetment under Section 306 of the IPC?